caetera/FlashIDA/Installation.md

  * `Thermo.TNG.Client.API.dll`, should be located in `C:\Thermo\Instruments\TNG\[NameOfYourInstrument]\[TuneVersion]\System\Programs`

-## Setting up FlashIDA
+## Setting up FLASHIda

-FlashIDA does not require specific installation and can run from any valid location.
+FLASHIda does not require specific installation and can run from any valid location.
 It requires `FlashDeconv` version of `OpenMS.dll` library, that is distributed with the software, as well as a few other libraries from the `OpenMS` project, minimal set is described below, while complete OpenMS installation can be used as well.
-Please, make sure that the running folder is writable, since FlashIDA writes log files to the working folder.
+Please, make sure that the running folder is writable, since FLASHIda writes log files to the working folder.

 * Install, if it is not already installed `Microsoft Visual C++ 2015-2019 Redistributable (x64)` on the instrument computer, it can be [downloaded from Microsoft](https://aka.ms/vs/16/release/vc_redist.x64.exe)
 * Copy the following files from OpenMS `bin` folder to the folder with the software